brucewlee/lingfeat/README.md

 Under CC-BY-SA-4.0 license, you are allowed to distribute, modify, or privately use this repository.

 But patent use, trademark use, and warranty use are not permitted.
-Work building on top of LingFeat must be released under the same license.
-In some case, a similar license may be used.
+Research, code, or etc. that builds on top of LingFeat must be released under the same license.
+If impossible, a similar public license may be used.

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/
 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png